Summary

 - Where to get help

-The best holidays are often spent at the beach, river or lakeside, or if you are lucky an overseas trip in some exotic location.
-Mosquito-borne diseases typically occur around inland waterways and coastal regions.
+The best holidays are often spent at the beach, river or lakeside, or an exotic location overseas.
 Mosquitoes need water to breed.
+Therefore, mosquito-borne diseases typically occur around inland waterways and coastal regions.
 Heavy rains and flooding coupled with warmer temperatures can increase the number of mosquitoes.

 The best protection from mosquito-borne diseases is to avoid mosquito bites.
 Don’t let mosquitoes ruin your well-earned break.